BumblebeeBat/FlyingFox/docs/stablecoin/README.md

 This folder is for ideas to upgrade flying fox with stablecoin features.
+Much of it is outdated because it is based on LMSR.
+It needs to be adjusted for CFDs.